burneystarke/postgres-portable/readme.md

 # PostgreSQL + pgBackRest Docker Image

+I developed this for personal use.
+Use at your own risk.
-A production-ready PostgreSQL Docker image with automated backup capabilities using pgBackRest and S3-compatible storage.
+PostgreSQL Docker image with automated backup capabilities using pgBackRest and S3-compatible storage.
 Features automatic restore from backups, scheduled backups via pg_cron, and support for multiple PostgreSQL versions.

 ## Features